BartVandewoestyne/tips-and-tricks/git.md

 $ git rm PROJECTS.md
 ```

 Removing files from the staging area:
-Keeps the file in your working tree, but removes it from the staging area.
-Keeps file on hard drive, but do not have Git tracking it anymore.
-Useful if you forgot to add something to your `.gitignore` file and accidentally staged it.

 ```
 $ git rm --cached README
 ```
+The above command keeps the file in your working tree, but removes it from the staging area.
+The file is kept on your hard drive, but you do not have Git tracking it anymore.
+This can be useful if you forgot to add something to your `.gitignore` file and accidentally staged it.

 Moving files: